shusain/code-parser-and-summary-tools/README.md

-# CPAST - Code Parser and Summary Tools
+# C👀PAST - Code Parser and Summary Tools

 This repo contains a few scripts to parse and summarize TS code (primarily to then use as prompt input for LLMs):